Tuurlijk/TYPO3.Homestead/README.md

 But if you realy realy need to, you can override several parameters when booting the machine:
 * VAGRANT_CORES - Amount of cpu cores to enable
 * VAGRANT_DEBUG - Enable Virtualbox GUI during machine start (false)
-* VAGRANT_HOSTNAME - The hostname the system will use (typo3.homestead)
 * VAGRANT_MEMORY - Amount of memory in megabytes to use
 * VAGRANT_PRIVATE_NETWORK - Private network address to use (192.168.144.120)

-You can just set the variables when booting the machine:
+* VAGRANT_SYNCEDFOLDER - The directory on the host system that will contain all the sites and sources You can just set the variables when booting the machine:

 ```bash